phpgearbox/router/README.md

 require('vendor/autoload.php');

-// Install the gears router component Gears\Router::install('/file/path/to/my/routes');
+// Install the gears router component
+$router = new Gears\Router();
+$router->routesPath = '/file/path/to/my/routes';
+$router->dispatch();

 // At this point execution will not continue.
-The router will either return
+The router will either output
-// the output from a route and exit or it will output a 404 and then exit.
+// the results from a route and exit or it will output a 404 and then exit.
 ```

 The ```/file/path/to/my/routes``` can either be a routes php file.